 Passing Regents’ Test

-Passing the PRAXIS 1 Exam (for full admittance into the Teacher Education Program and to be able to student teach)
+Passing the GACE I Exam (for full admittance into the Teacher Education Program and to be able to student teach).

-Passing of PRAXIS II (required for graduation)
+Passing of GACE II (required for graduation).

-Beginning School Experience (two-week internship at one of the public schools during the first two weeks of school)
+Beginning School Experience (two-week internship at one of the public schools during the first two weeks of school).

-Student membership in the College Music Educators National Conference (CMENC), and the National Education Association (NEA) or the Professional Association of Georgia Educators (PAGE)
+Student membership in the College Music Educators National Conference (CMENC), and the National Education Association (NEA) or the Professional Association of Georgia Educators (PAGE).

 BACHELOR OF ARTS DEGREE IN ART